Joker316701882/Additive-Margin-Softmax/README.md

 Now acc on lfw reaches 99.3% with only use resface36 and flipped-concatenate validation.

 ### 2018-2-15
-After fixing bugs in training code, finally resface20 can reach 99.33%.
+After fixing bugs in training code, finally resface20 can reach 99.33% which only took 4 hours to converge.
 ![lfw](./tfboard/lfw_acc.png)